OganBelema/HelloCompose/README.md

 A Compose application from the Udemy course - Kotlin Android App Development: Firebase Firestore, Hilt & Dagger, ROOM DB, ViewModel, Navigation & Clean Architecture

-This is the BizCard app.
+This is based on the BizCard app but contains some modified code.